Phileosopher/commonplace/bible-2_historical.md

 3. genealogy of David and Solomon, genealogy after the exile
 4. genealogy of Judah and Simeon, the prayer of Jabez
 5. genealogy of Ruben, Gad, and Manasseh
-6. genealogy of Levi, the temple musicians, genealogy of Aaron, Levites' assigned territories
+6. genealogy of Levi, the Temple musicians, genealogy of Aaron, Levites' assigned territories
 7. genealogy of Isachaar, Benjamin, Naphtali, Manasseh, Ephraim and Asher
 8. genealogy of Benjamin to Saul, Saul's family
 9. the people of Jerusalem listed, the descendants of Saul